Nubes (song): Promotion and reception

 On August 31, 2021, "Nubes" was released as the second promotional single from Vice Versa, with a music video directed by Fernando Lugo.
 The visual depicts Alejandro going on a tropical trip through his native, Puerto Rico, "with scenes that will leave [the audience] wanting to savor a piña colada by the sea".
 Los 40's Laura Coca said that like it is suggested by its title, the video "takes us up to the clouds".
 She continued praising the visual that "perfectly represents" what the singer wants to "express through his verses".
 The song was included on the set lists for Alejandro's the Rauw Alejandro World Tour and the Vice Versa Tour.
 The track was featured in the online multiplayer action-adventure game GTA Online: The Contract (2021).

 "Nubes" was met with generally positive reviews from music critics.
 In her review for The New York Times, Isabelia Herrera compared the song's sweetness to saccharin, stating that it is "engineered to be a radio hit".
 PapelPop's Guilherme Araujo said that it "evokes sunny days along the shores of Puerto Rico", while Lucas Villa of Rolling Stone described the song as "dreamy".
 Matthew Ismael Ruiz from Pitchfork called it "the lovers daydream", however he criticized it for skewing "generic" and "boring".
 Following the release of Vice Versa, "Nubes" debuted and peaked at number 81 on Spain's official weekly chart on July 4, 2021, as an album track.
+It was later certified gold by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 30,000 units in the country.